wp-plugins/purify-wp-menues/readme.txt

 3. Upload the directory 'purify-wp-menues' with all its content per FTP to your '/wp-content/plugins/' directory.
 4. Go to the 'Plugins' page in the admin panel of your WordPress site.
 5. Activate the plugin through the 'Plugins' menu in WordPress.
-6. If you want you can refine the plugin's output on the option page 'Purify WP Menues'.
+6. If you want you can refine the plugin's output on the option page 'Purify WP Menus'.
 You will find the page under 'Settings' in the admin panel.

 == Frequently Asked Questions ==

-= Does the plugin take effects on both navigation menues and page menues? =
+= Does the plugin take effects on both navigation menus and page menus? =

 Yes, it does.

-= Does the plugin take effects on the visual appereance of menues? =
+= Does the plugin take effects on the visual appeareance of menus? =

 Short answer: Normally not and if yes, you can take control of it.

 Long answer: The default settings are to output only the CSS class for the current active menu item.
-If the theme's CSS uses also the other CSS classes and/or item ID attribute you will notice some undesirable visual effects on menues.
+If the theme's CSS uses also the other CSS classes and/or item ID attribute you will notice some undesirable visual effects on menus.
 In this case just find out which classes and/or IDs the theme uses and activate them via the plugin's options page until the effects disappear.

 = What are the default settings of this plugin? =

-After activating the plugin deletes the id attributes an all CSS classes on every menue item except the CSS classes ".current-menu-item" in navigation menues and ".current_page_item" in page menues.
+After activating the plugin deletes the id attributes an all CSS classes on every menue item except the CSS classes ".current-menu-item" in navigation menus and ".current_page_item" in page menus.

 = What happens with my settings if I would deactivate the plugin through the 'Plugins' menu in WordPress? =